iagoleal/iagoleal.github.io/content/posts/cuts.md

   \end{array}
 $$

-While in the original problem we had $y$ fixed to be whatever argument the function receives, in the new problem $y$ can take any feasible value, but the cost is augmented by a new penalty term on the difference between $y$ and $x$.
+While in the original problem $y$ was fixed to whatever argument the function receives, in the new problem it can be any feasible value.
+Nonetheless, the cost is augmented by a new penalty term on the difference between $y$ and $x$.
 The factor lambda is called a _dual variable_ or _Lagrange multiplier_
 and represents how much $y$ is averse to diverting from $x$.

-In the original feasible set where $x=y$, the term $\inner<\lambda, y - x>$ vanishes and both problems have the same objective function.
+In the original feasible set where $x = y$, the term $\inner<\lambda, y - x>$ vanishes and both problems have the same objective function.
 However, the relaxed problem has a larger feasible region to explore in its search for the minimum, allowing it the opportunity to achieve lower costs.
 In other words, it is always below the primal:

 $$ f(x) \ge L(x; \lambda). $$

-Also notice that the optimization procedure on itself is no longer dependent on x, and we can remove it from the objective value.
+Also notice that the optimization procedure is itself no longer dependent on $x$, and we can remove it from the objective value.

 $$